This post may contain affiliate links. Please read our disclosure policy.

 A close up photo of vegan Ferrero truffle cut in half with creamy inside and hazelnut.

-• ⅓ cup coconut cream (or the thick part of chilled coconut milk)
+• ⅓ cup coconut cream (thick part of chilled coconut milk)

 • 3 tbsp hazelnut butter (or almond butter)